Curriculum

 Students are encouraged to think outside of the box in terms of course choices, creative pursuits and scholarly activities.
 A considerable number of the required credits consists of student-selected courses and electives, allowing for a great deal of freedom and individualized study.
 It is critical that a student work closely with their advisor in selecting courses in the dance curriculum, courses outside of the department and creating independent studies that will support the student's goals and secondary area of emphasis.

-Performance and Choreography
+Performance and Production

 Modified MFA Program for Professionals